 The marriage of Catherine and Charles gave Portugal much-needed aid from England against Spain, and England gained Tangier and Bombay as part of Catherine’s dowry.

-As a Catholic Queen, Catherine was not well liked by her subjects in England.
+As a Catholic Queen, Catherine was not well-liked by her subjects in England.
 After eleven years without a monarchy and before that a Catholic Queen Henrietta Maria, the English public would have preferred a Protestant bride for their Merry Monarch.
-Despite the religious tensions of the time, Catherine was given liberty of worship and could continue to practice her faith in private.
+Despite the religious tensions of the time, Catherine was given the liberty of worship and could continue to practice her faith in private.

 Catherine is an easily forgotten feature in Charles’s reign.
 She was quiet, pious and sensible.
 She made little mark on politics and surrounded herself with her own Portuguese friends and staff at court.
 The Queen did not fit in with the English court and was often humiliated by Charles’s debauchery.
 Catherine and Charles were not blessed with children.
 After Catherine suffered three miscarriages, many advisors tried to convince Charles to divorce her and take a new wife, but he never did.
 On one occasion while severely ill, Catherine was hallucinating and believed that she and Charles had children, after all, the King went along with her delusions and for those moments the Queen believed herself the mother of three children.